 Other services that offer a way to build social media releases are RealWire, prxbuilder, PR Newswire MultiVu (cost varies from $1,750 to $3,750) and Business Wire EON (Enhanced Online News runs about $195/month).

 I can’t go into much further detail here because of Bulldog’s policy of not reproducing content created for its webinars — hence, no Slideshare for the presentation I did with Mark Budgell of HP.
-To access the archived webinar, you’ll have to pony up some bucks to Bulldog Reporter.JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+To access the archived webinar, you’ll have to pony up some bucks to Bulldog Reporter.JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.